meteor/validated-method/README.md

 when the Meteor Guide was being written and we realized there was a lot of best-practices boilerplate around methods that could be easily abstracted away.

+> Note: the code samples in this README use the Meteor 1.3 import/export syntax, but this package works great in Meteor 1.2 as well.
+In that case, we recommend attaching your ValidatedMethod objects to the relevant collection, like `Lists.methods.insert = new ValidatedMethod(...)`.

 ### Benefits of ValidatedMethod

 1. Have an object that represents your method.
 Refer to it through JavaScript scope rather than